optinly/wordpress/readme.txt

 == Description ==
 [Optinly](https://www.optinly.com) is a goal-based WordPress popup plugin with over 10+ inbuilt marketing scenarios making the overall task easy for marketers.

+> <strong>Optinly App</strong><br />
+> Optinly popups and tools are part of the standalone Optinly app.
+You will need to create an Optinly account to access our popup builder, opt-in form builder and conversion tools <a href="https://app.optinly.com/?utm_source=wp_directory&utm_medium=link&utm_campaign=wpreadme" title="Optinly">Click here to create an Optinly account now!</a>

 Wouldn’t it be nice to have a WordPress popup plugin that has ready to use marketing scenarios with 30+ goal-based WordPress popup templates - skipping apart all the build from scratch stuff and have everything you need right in front of you?
 And that’s what Optinly is all about - helping businesses & marketers capture leads, drive conversions and engage visitors by making use of the 10+ marketing growth scenarios that come with 30+ goal-based WordPress popup templates.

 It’s true that 70% of visitors visit your website and never come back.
 And businesses can’t afford to lose potential customers like that.
 In an effort to capture visitors & email id’s, marketers use WordPress popup plugins.